CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.1 Treatment of security incidents.md

 #### DER.2.1.A19 Establishment of priorities for the handling of security incidents (CIA)

-In order to resolve the causes of the incident and the damage done efficiently and in a reasonable order, the priorities should be set in advance and updated on a regular basis.
+In order to resolve the causes of the incident and the damage done efficiently and in a reasonable order, the priorities SHOULD be set in advance and regularly updated.
 The classification of security incidents should also be taken into account (see DER.2.1.A11 * Classification of security incidents *).

 The priorities SHOULD be approved and put into effect by the institution's management.
 They SHOULD be known to all decision-makers involved in the handling of security incidents.
 The defined priority classes SHOULD also be stored in Incident Management.